scudelletti/halt_task/README.md

 Simple Mix Task that halts the system when executed.
 Literally it's just a mix task that calls `System.halt()`.

-It's useful to halts the system after some task is complete.
+It's useful to halt the system after some task is complete.
 For example when running tests on IEx to close the IEx after the test suite runs.

 ### Installation